[UPDATE Feb 20th 2023]

 Unfortunately a software crash can always happen, usually when the software is pushed to its limits.
 Some trading applications can also have memory leaks and consume all available RAM: this will, sooner or later, generate a crash or let the server being unusable.
 To avoid these not so funny “surprises” we created a small tool named SpeedyAlert which will send and email when: – a program has crashed – the server is getting short in RAM or any other critical resource.

-The latest version can be downloaded here, free of charge for our clients.
+The latest stable version can be downloaded here, it’s free.

 1/ How does it works